Alexandria Union Station

 Alexandria Union Station is a historic railroad station in Alexandria, Virginia, south of Washington, D.C.
 To avoid confusion with nearby Washington Union Station, the station is often referred to as simply Alexandria.
 Its Amtrak code is ALX.
+Located in Alexandria's Old Town, the station is served by both Amtrak intercity and Virginia Railway Express (VRE) commuter rail lines.
+The original passenger terminal, a one-story brick building completed in 1905, remains in use and is on the National Register of Historic Places.

+Site and description

 The station is located on Callahan Drive in the Old Town section of the city.
 It is served by both Amtrak intercity and Virginia Railway Express (VRE) commuter rail lines.
 The station serves as an alternative stop for Amtrak riders traveling through the Washington area, analogous to the role Newark Penn Station plays in the New York area.

 It is located directly across the tracks from the King Street–Old Town station of the Washington Metro.
 Since the opening of the Metro station in 1983, the city has touted the station as an intermodal hub for regional mass transit, linking Amtrak, VRE, and Metro with a number of Alexandria DASH and Metrobus lines.
 The Virginia Department of Transportation and Northern Virginia Transportation Authority have plans to build a pedestrian tunnel between Union Station and King Street-Old Town; presently, those transferring from Amtrak to Metro must walk about 600 ft along King Street.
 There are also plans to extend MARC service on the Penn and Brunswick Lines to the station.

 The original passenger terminal, a one-story brick building completed in 1905, is still in use.
 Unlike most stations from the era, it was built in the Federal Revival style.
 The station was extensively renovated in 1982, with further improvements in the mid-1990s.
 The stone and concrete Veterans of Foreign Wars memorial was constructed at the station in 1940.
+Alexandria Union Station has been listed on the National Register of Historic Places since February 27, 2013.